 - 3. Select Recorded and click Create. - 4.
 Enter a name for the guard tour and specify the pause length between each tour. - 5.
 Click Start recording tour to start recording the pan/tilt/zoom movements. - 6.
 When you're satisfied, click Stop recording tour. - 7.
 Click Done. - 8.
 To schedule the guard tour, go to System > Events.

 View and record video

 This section includes instructions about configuring your device.
-To learn more about how streaming and storage works, go to Streaming and storage on page 48.
+To learn more about how streaming and storage works, go to .

 Reduce bandwidth and storage

 Reducing the bandwidth can lead to loss of detail in the image.